Your Initial Visit:

 - We ask for your help when it comes to keeping your commitment to your scheduled appointments.
 By giving 48 hours notice for changes or cancellations, other patients who need our time and care can be appointed.
 We certainly understand that situations come up that make it impossible to give us notice, however, repeated late cancellations may result in a charge for a missed appointment.

-- We provide courtesy reminder calls 2 days prior to all appointments.
+- We provide courtesy reminder calls, emails, and text messages 2 days prior to all appointments.
 If we are unable to reach you, we attempt to leave a message at the phone number of your choice.

 If you have been advised by your physician or surgeon to take an antibiotic pre-medication prior to a dental appointment due to a medical condition (such as mitral valve prolapse, joint replacement, etc.) please make sure that you have the proper medication prior to the day of your dental visit.
 We prefer to have your physician prescribe the type of antibiotic they want you to take, as well as the length of time it will be needed.
 We are happy to call refills into the pharmacy of your choice.